Michi (film): Music

 The film's score was composed and arranged by French musician Michel Bernholc, with the recording produced by Ryoji Nagai.
 Its theme song is the 1981 track "Ça M'Suffit" (lit.
 "That's Enough for Me") by Françoise Hardy, with lyrics and composition by Bernholc.
 The soundtrack also features two versions of the song "Voyageurs de la Nuit" (lit.
-"Night Travelers"), both composed by Bernholc and recorded specifically for the film: a wordless version sung by Hardy, and a separate version performed by Michel Delpech, with lyrics by Jean Jacques Burah.
+"Night Travelers"), both composed by Bernholc and recorded specifically for the film: a wordless version sung by Hardy, and a separate version performed by Michel Delpech, with lyrics by Jean-Jacques Burah.
 All three tracks were released as a twelve-inch maxi single on August 1, 1986.
+A CD single with just Hardy's tracks was also released.
 The entire soundtrack was released by CBS/Sony on August 27, 1986, ahead of the film's premiere.
 It was distributed on audiocassette, CD and vinyl formats.

-"Night Travelers" was later covered by Sandy Lam as the final track on her 1987 self-titled album Sandy (Lam's original track title 夜行人 has been alternatively translated in English as "Night Walker").
+"Voyageurs de la Nuit" was later covered by Sandy Lam as the final track on her 1987 self-titled album Sandy (Lam's original track title 夜行人 has been alternatively translated in English as "Night Walker").